kubedb/cli/docs/concepts/memcached.md

 # Memcached

 ## What is Memcached
-A `Memcached` is a Kubernetes `Third Party Object` (CRD).
+A `Memcached` is a Kubernetes `Custom Resource Definitions` (CRD).
 It provides declarative configuration for [Memcached](https://memcached.org/) in a Kubernetes native way.
 You only need to describe the desired database configuration in a Memcached object, and the KubeDB operator will create Kubernetes objects in the desired state for you.

 ## Memcached Spec
 As with all other Kubernetes objects, a Memcached needs `apiVersion`, `kind`, and `metadata` fields.
 It also needs a `.spec` section.
 Below is an example of a Memcached object.